 If you don’t have a spouse/pension partner, you must choose a Single Life pension option or choose a Joint and Survivor pension option and name a dependant as a nominee.

 Only you can decide which pension option is right for you.
 You should consider factors such as your:

 - family and financial situation,

 - income needs and future lifestyle plans in retirement,

 - dependants' needs (if applicable).

 When you apply for your pension, you will be given information about the amounts payable under each available pension option.
 You choose a pension option by completing a Pension Election form.

 The Most Commonly Selected Pension Options

-This chart shows the percentage of the retired teachers who selected each of the seven pension options in the 2015 calendar year and the average over the last 10 calendar years.
+This chart below shows the distribution of the pension options selected by teachers who retired in the 2016-17 school year and the average over the previous 10 school years.